- What Is Mint?

 - Your credit usage (aka credit utilization).
 This one is almost as important as how often you miss a payment.
 A reasonable usage rate is around 30% or below.

-- Average age of your credit – the longer the better.
+- The average age of your credit – the longer the better.

-- Total number of accounts.
+- The total number of accounts.
 Creditors like to see you with many open accounts.